Elizafahr/laravel-shop/README.md

-# Super easy edu project buildon laravel
+# Super easy edu (college) project buildon laravel

 This is a really small online shop with a really a short list of features made according to the examination requirements